 One possible drawback, for some customers, is that Porsche has ditched its diesel engines completely.
 That might be a deal-breaker for those that do longer distances, as you’ll lose the improved fuel economy that diesel brings over petrol.
-But that’s the way it is, so if you want an engine, it’ll have to be petrol powered.
+But that’s the way it is, so you either make your peace with petrol power or you go elsewhere.

-Initially for the facelifted Macan, you have a choice of two.
+Initially for the facelifted Macan, you have a choice of two engines.
 The standard Macan comes with a 2.0-litre turbocharged engine with 245 horsepower, which might not sound much considering the size of the car, and the fact that it has to haul a four-wheel drive system.
 And the fact that this is a Porsche.
 It’s true that if you plant your foot to the floor from standstill, it won’t exactly blow your socks off.
 But it makes up for that by being really responsive in the mid-range, and once you’re moving, it feels much more like a Porsche should.
 True, it doesn't exactly sound like a Porsche should, with a four-cylinder timbre more reminiscent of a hot hatch than one of Stuttgart's finest, bit it's only real die-hard Porsche fans who'll care about that, and not many of those are likely to choose a Macan anyway.

 The Macan S, meanwhile, has a 3.0-litre turbocharged V6 with 354 horsepower.
 That makes things much more sprightly with plenty of grunt wherever you sit in the rev range.
-It’s not savage in its delivery, but more insistent and urgent, with smooth power delivery and, like the standard car, the automatic gearbox shifts quickly and with minimal fuss.
+It’s not savage in its delivery, but more insistent and urgent, with smooth power delivery and, like in the standard car, the automatic gearbox shifts quickly and with minimal fuss.